beep-projects/SystaPi/README.md

 ## Known Issues

-There are some ENC28J60 modules around with wrong jumper settings.
+There are some ENC28J60 modules sold with wrong jumper settings.
 Make sure you set the jumpers as in the picture on the left (vertically connecting the PINs).

 | correct                                                   | wrong                                                   |
 | --------------------------------------------------------- | ------------------------------------------------------- |